atnjqt/un-tech-over-2025/README.md

 - A sample [Dockerfile](./Dockerfile) is provided for development purposes, as the project is currently not production-ready beyond MacOS Python 3.10.

+> 🚨 Linux distributions are unable to build the python3.10 requirements.txt provided by the original `giga-spatial` team, as there are discrepanies for `rasterio` & `numpy=2.0.0rc1`.
+A goal for the project moving forward is to push the project to python 3.11+ to facilitate linux installation

 ## Disclaimer on AI Tools